"A person must build ladders to climb to the heavens.”

 Values (our commitment)

-When you experience our Ma’alot community and gatherings, our hope is that:
+When you come to a Ma’alot community gathering, our dream is that:

 You will be seen